neyrinckaudio/woo-ilok-orders/neyrinck-commerce/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/neyrinck-commerce` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Ensure WooCommerce, WooCommerce Subscriptions, and wp-edenremote plugins are installed and activated.
-4. Configure your products with the required '_ilok_sku_guid' metadata for license provisioning.
+4. Configure your products with the required 'ilok_sku_guid' metadata for license provisioning.

 == Frequently Asked Questions ==